lay295/TwitchDownloader/README.md

 # TwitchDownloader
-A Twitch VOD/Clip/Chat downloader I wrote, as well as a chat render feature.
+A Twitch VOD/Clip/Chat downloader and chat renderer I wrote.

 **THIS USES UNDOCUMENTED API ENDPOINTS, MAY BREAK EASILY.
 I'LL TRY AND UPDATE WHEN IT DOES.**
 ![](https://i.imgur.com/BmGqYbm.gif)